-Only values higher than two (or lower than minus two) are statistically meaningful.
+Only values higher than two (or lower than negative two) are statistically meaningful.
 The first striking evidence is that many elements stand above the limit-value of 5, which indicates that they differ significantly in the use of language.
-Summarizing the data, Pliny’s language is much more nominal that Seneca’s one, which, on the contrary, is distinguished by the use of verbs.
+Summarizing the data, Pliny’s language is much more nominal than Seneca’s, which, on the contrary, is distinguished by the use of verbs.
 Pliny makes also an abundant use of numerals, which is a consequence of his accuracy in describing the movement of the planets and the length of celestial phenomena.
 It is also noticeable that Pliny makes a wider use of prepositions.

-Focusing on the nouns, it shall be interesting to understand if Pliny’s outstanding z-score is due to a specific declension of nouns, and therefore linked to some semantic or morphological reason, or to a specific case, which might lead to syntactical considerations, or to some gender or number, which might highlight the preference for collective nouns, or abstract nouns etc (Figure 2).
+Focusing on the nouns, it might be interesting to see whether Pliny’s outstanding z-score is due to a specific declension of nouns, and therefore linked on some semantic or morphological basis, or to a specific case, which might lead to syntactical considerations, or to some gender or number, which might highlight the preference for collective nouns, or abstract nouns, etc. (Figure 2).